OxfordRSE/uniqplus-python/index.md

 <p>
 If you're
-unsure about which course to follow, feel free to get in touch with the instructors at the beginning of the course (Monday afternoon).
+unsure about which course to follow, feel free to get in touch with the instructors at the beginning of the course (Tuesday afternoon).
 </p>

 {% comment %}